maxbrprojetos/lion-api/README.md

 ![leaderboard](http://cl.ly/image/280O052c2E3C/download/Image%202014-03-20%20at%201.44.44%20pm.png)

 There are currently two leaderboards: weekly and all time.
+The top person in the ladder will always have their bar full, and the other bars are calculated based on the top one.

 Points are given according to the following rules.

 #### Rules